anujmahajan28/tp/README.md

 Thank you for the warm welcome and constant guidance.
 I’m glad to be part of BNPP and truly appreciate your support.
 I will make sure to give my best, take ownership of my responsibilities, and perform as per expectations.

+Subject: Validation of Code of Conduct and Golden Rules

+Hi Ashish,

+I confirm that I have received, read, and understood the Code of Conduct and Golden Rules documents.
+I acknowledge their importance and will adhere to the guidelines as part of my responsibilities in the team.

+Regards,
+Anuj Mahajan